ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 the AggregateInitializeResp and media type is "message/dap-aggregate-initialize-resp".

 Upon receipt of a helper's AggregateInitializeResp message, the leader checks that the sequence of PrepareStep messages corresponds to the ReportShare sequence of the AggregateInitializeReq.
-If any message appears out of order, is missing, has an unrecognized nonce, or if two messages have the same nonce, then the leader MUST abort with error "unrecognizedMessage".
+If any message appears out of order, is missing, has an unrecognized report ID, or if two messages have the same report ID, then the leader MUST abort with error "unrecognizedMessage".

 [[OPEN ISSUE: the leader behavior here is sort of bizarre -- to whom does it abort?]]

 #### Input Share Decryption {#input-share-decryption}

-Each report share has a corresponding task ID, report metadata (timestamp, nonce, and extensions), the public share sent to each Aggregator, and the recipient's encrypted input share.
+Each report share has a corresponding task ID, report metadata (report ID, timestamp, and extensions), the public share sent to each Aggregator, and the recipient's encrypted input share.
 Let `task_id`, `metadata`, `public_share`, and `encrypted_input_share` denote these values, respectively.
 Given these values, an aggregator decrypts the input share as follows.
 First, the aggregator